mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 ![inthedata1.png]({{site.baseurl}}/images/inthedata1.png)

 The first thing I did is looked at how the memory game score correlates with users having Parkinson's.
-It turned out, this score, taken alone, is entirely uninformative.
+It turned out, this score, taken alone, is not very informative.

 ![gamescorehist.png]({{site.baseurl}}/images/gamescorehist.png)